KeystoneScience/curved-piano-keys/README.md

 - Optional viewBox fitting so the SVG crops itself to the rendered keys.
 - Ships Bézier path presets to help you prototype layouts quickly.
 - Interactive playground with a pen-style path builder, live prop controls, and a one-click copyable component snippet.
+- Responsive density presets that auto-select smart key counts from phones to ultrawide displays.

 ## Installation